Boost Your Korean Reading and Writing: 4 Great Suggestions

 Watching these films with subtitles will give you a great idea of the connection between spoken and written speech.
-For beginners, first, use English subtitles, and then watch the movie again with Korean subtitles, to get an idea of how certain words and phrases are translated.
+For beginners, first, use English subtitles.
+Then, watch the movie again with Korean subtitles to get an idea of how certain words and phrases are translated.

 Image via Pixabay

 There’s no doubt that listening to K-pop is a great way to hone your listening skills.
-But try singing along to these songs karaoke-style (simply search for the name of the song followed by “karaoke” on YouTube), and you’ll have the chance to practice your reading and speaking skills, too.
+But try singing along to these songs karaoke-style (simply search for the name of the song followed by “karaoke” on YouTube).
+You’ll have the chance to practice your Hangul reading and speaking skills, too.

 As a bonus, being able to sing along to popular K-pop tunes is guaranteed to delight and impress your Korean-speaking friends.

-Recommended song: Gangnam Style, whose music video is the most-viewed video of all time on YouTube.
+Recommended song: Gangnam Style, whose music video is one of the most-viewed videos of all time on YouTube.

 For beginners or those who are serious about learning the intricacies of hangul, a high-quality coursebook is a great investment.

-They contain plenty of reading and writing exercises, paired with clear, detailed explanations of the logic behind the Korean writing system.
+They contain plenty of reading and writing exercises.
+These are paired with clear, detailed explanations of the logic behind the Korean writing system.